Ket-Labs/Ket-Labs.github.io/eds.md

 ## Instructors

-Please find information about instructors on the [Community page](http://www.ket-labs.com/community/)
+Please find information about the instructors on the [Community page](http://www.ket-labs.com/community/)

 ## Throughout the course the participants work in: